 Hearing loss can have a big impact on your life -- from your work to your relationships and emotional well-being.
-For many people, hearing aids can greatly help, especially if you select the right ones and get help in adjusting to them.
+For many people, hearing aids can greatly help, especially if you choose the right ones and get help adjusting to them.
 Here's what you need to know about hearing aids.

 How Hearing Aids Help

 A hearing aid is an electronic device designed to improve your hearing.
-Small enough to wear in or behind your ear, hearing aids make some sounds louder, improving hearing and speech comprehension.
+Small enough to wear in or behind your ear, hearing aids make some sounds louder, improving hearing and speech understanding.
 They may help you to hear better when it's quiet and when it's noisy.
 Here’s how they work: